Lawlez/dev.lwlx.xyz/md/archive/the-ultimate-tech-stack.md

 ### Next.js

 I chose to build my site with Next.js.
 This won't be a surprising decision to anyone who's played with statically-rendered or server-side rendered React in recent years.
 Next.js is quickly eating everyone else's lunch in this market, especially Gatsby's (sorry Gatsby fans).

-Next.js is by far the most elegant way (for now) to do any static generation or server-side rendering with React.
-They just released their next-generation (pun intended) static site generator in the [9.3 release](https://nextjs.org/blog/next-9-3) back in March.
-So in the spirit of using technologies [in the spring of their life](https://www.youtube.com/watch?v=eBAX8MbRYFA), Next.js is a no-brainer.

 Here's a quick breakdown of the project structure.
 No need to understand every piece of it; but it may be useful to refer to throughout the rest of this post.